 As stated earlier, this condition is often called a disease, but the reality is that it is not a disease and there is a fair amount of discussion over the practice of calling it a disease.
-Many professionals tend to call it more of a condition rather than anything else.
+Many professionals tend to call it a condition.

-The next question many have about this condition is what will it mean in the future?
+The next question many have about this condition is, “What will it mean in the future?”
 Many people wonder if they will be able to live a normal life.
-Will they be able to walk or run, play sports or lift weights?
+Will they be able to walk, run, play sports, or lift weights?

-The biggest question that many ask is can they avoid ending up in a wheel chair?
+The biggest question that many ask is: “Will I avoid ending up in a wheelchair?”
 The answer is a resounding yes.

-Since the degenerated disk problem stems from the spine, strength training exercises that are meant to strengthen to muscles surrounding the spine are a perfect way to prevent the progression of a degenerative disk problem.
+Since the degenerated disc problem stems from the spine, strength training exercises that are meant to strengthen to muscles surrounding the spine are a perfect way to prevent the progression of a degenerative disc problem.
 The goal here is to strengthen the stability of the spine and certain strength training exercises can do just that.

-Strength training and weight training exercises such as exercises for your back as well as your stomach muscles are the primary sorts of exercises that will help strengthen and support your spinal column.
+Strength training and weight training exercises, such as exercises for your back and core, are the primary sorts of exercises that will help strengthen and support your spinal column.
 However, it is important to remember that certain techniques should be observed when lifting weights in this situation.

 There are two specific types of technique to use when lifting weights.
-However, the best way to do this with a disk problem is to remember to lift weights in an isometric method.
-The reason being is that isometric lifting allows for less movement.
+The best way to do this with a disc problem is to remember to lift weights in an isometric method because isometric lifting allows for less movement.
 This can be especially important until you have built up the necessary muscles to give your spine more stability.

 Just like with any weightlifting plan, you will want to proceed with caution.
-As stated before isometric methods are best in these situations.
-However, you need to focus on the muscle groups that will best support your spine.
+As stated before, isometric methods are best in these situations, and you need to focus on the muscle groups that will best support your spine.
 You will want to:

 - Consider monitoring the intensity of your weightlifting routine.
-Always remember to avoid clean and jerk, dead lift and the snatch and squat movements.
+Always remember to avoid the clean and jerk, the deadlift, the snatch, and back squat.
 These exercises can pose the greatest risk for aggravating a degenerated disk condition.

 - Consider wearing a belt for extra back support.
 While there is some debate as to whether a belt actually helps, it is best to speak with your doctor or trainer to find out whether or not you should wear one while you train.